By Kayla Alexandria Dorancy •

 Wealth at the expense of Black poverty, trauma, and miseducation is a dangerous vulnerability in Black capitalist thought.
 The dependency on poverty, homelessness, miseducation, incarceration, immigration, trauma, mental illness and more to create wealth only contributes to the existence of these very problems.
 By creating a demand for people to supply in exchange for wealth, the establishment of these concerns deepen themselves into our communities, doing more harm than good.
 These services need to be taken seriously for the betterment of our communities.
 With well-intentions, experiential knowledge, and respect — the unification and prosperity of Black community is inevitable.
 Their promises must take priority over the penny.

 Kayla Alexandria Dorancy is a recent graduate from Brooklyn College with a dual major BA in Philosophy and Political Science.
 Her focus study and researching consists of Black feminist theory, Black queer theory, Power Movements of the late 20th century, and more.
-As she anticipates beginning her PhD and JD in 2022, she hopes to utilized her education and experience to dismantle systems of inequity in education, civil rights, and human rights.
+As she anticipates beginning her PhD and JD in 2022, she hopes to utilize her education and experience to dismantle systems of inequity in education, civil rights, and human rights.